adarshramakrishna/geeksforgeeks/README.md

 ### 4. Kindlegen

 You'll need [kindlegen][4] to generate `mobi` files so you can read on your beloved Kindle or Kindle App.
-Download it from Amazon site and install.
+Download it from the linked Amazon webpage and install.

 You just need to use `kindlegen awesome.epub` and it'll give you a file called `awesome.mobi`.
 Awesome, right?